In Unix, how do I log into and out of my account?

 Enterto set the correct terminal type.
 If you know that the suggested terminal type is incorrect, enter the terminal type that your communications program is using.
 If you are unsure of the correct type, enter

-- After a pause, the Unix shell prompt will
+- After a pause, the Unix shell prompt will appear.

 - You can now enter commands at the Unix prompt.